UNESCO Sites Barcelona: Tickets

 UNESCO World Heritage Sites in Barcelona

-Barcelona is home to several UNESCO World Heritage Sites, many of which are the masterful works of Antoni Gaudí and the sites are open to the public, so offer a glimpse into his extraordinary architectural achievements.
+Barcelona is home to several UNESCO World Heritage Sites, many of which are connected the late Antoni Gaudí and offer a glimpse into his extraordinary architectural achievements, including probably the city's most famous monument, the Sagrada Famila.

 The Sagrada Familia - See Ticket Options

-Designated a UNESCO World Heritage Site in 2005 for its Nativity façade and the crypt, the Sagrada Familia is part of the "Works of Antoni Gaudí.".
-Construction began in 1882 and, despite ongoing work, it remains incomplete.
-The anticipated completion date was 2026 but has been delayed, due to Covid and now rumoured funding issues and no new date currently published.
-Gaudí, who devoted the latter part of his life exclusively to this project, tragically passed away in 1926, so will sadly never see his masterpiece complete.
+The Sagrada Familia is the unfinished but iconic symbol in the Barcelona skyline.
+Officially named the ‘Basilica and Expiatory Church of the Holy Family’, it was designated a UNESCO World Heritage Site in 2005 for its Nativity façade and crypt and as part of the "Works of Antoni Gaudí." listing.
+Construction began in 1882 and it was due to be completed in 2026, however, due to Covid and now rumoured funding issues, no updated completion date has been published.
+Gaudí, who devoted the latter part of his life exclusively to this project, tragically passed away in 1926, so will never see his masterpiece complete.
+However, plenty of people do, with around 20 million people visiting the area each year just to see it from the outside alone, so his project is most definitely a success!

 Park Güell - See Ticket Options

-Originally intended as a residential estate for Barcelona's elite, Park Güell was transformed into a public park after the project became financially unfeasible.
-Another Gaudí design, having been commissioned by Eusebi Güell, the park opened to the public in 1926.
-It now welcomes around 10 million visitors annually.
+Another Antoni Gaudí design and originally intended to be a residential estate for Barcelona's elite, Park Güell was transformed into a public park after it became financially unfeasible.
+Originally commissioned by Eusebi Güell, the park opened to the public in 1926 and is a firm favourite in the city and again recognized as a UNESCO World Heritage Site in 1984 under the "Works of Antoni Gaudí" listing.

 Park Güell is divided into two sections:

-• The Monumental Zone: Spanning 12 hectares, this area includes the Dragon Stairway, Porter's Lodge Pavilion, Hypostyle Room, Greek Theatre, and Austria Gardens.
+• The Monumental Zone: Spanning 12 hectares, the area includes the famous Dragon Stairway, Porter's Lodge Pavilion, Hypostyle Room, Greek Theatre, Austria Gardens and more.
 Tickets are required for access.

 • The Forest Zone: Covering 7 hectares, this area is free to the public.